 Largemouth bass, the most popular sport-fish in America, populate Lake Sherwood, in the Monongahela National Forest, about 18 miles north of White Sulphur Springs.
 For those who want to make an expedition of it, the lake offers boat rentals (Memorial Day through Labor Day) and swimming along with picnic and camping facilities.

-POSTPONED due to Covid-19.
 Get in on the WV Gold Rush!
 During the month of April each year, more than 61 lakes, streams and rivers across West Virginia are stocked with 50,000 golden rainbow trout.
 In Greenbrier County, that includes Tuckahoe and Summit lakes.
 Although easy to identify, these prized fish can be quite elusive and caught well beyond the official trout-stocking week.
 Reel one in that's tagged, and you could win a cabin stay, gift card to our WV State Parks or other exclusive Gold Rush t-shirt.
 Click HERE to request your tee.

 The Mountain State is a freshwater angler's paradise, blessed with innumerable waterways.
 Use the resources below to get the most out of your fishing adventure to the Greenbrier Valley.